ethereum/EIPs/README.md

 Achieving "Final" status in this repository only represents that a proposal has been reviewed for technical accuracy.
 It is solely the responsibilty of the implementer to decide if these proposals will be useful to you and if they represent best practice.

+Browse all current and draft EIPs on [the official EIP site](http://eips.ethereum.org/).

 ## Project Goal

 The Ethereum Improvement Proposals repository exists as a place to discuss concrete proposals with potential users of the proposal and the Ethereum community at large.